latent-to/developer-docs/docs/subnets/managing-mechanisms-btcli.md

 This tutorial shows how to configure and manage multiple incentive mechanisms in a single subnet using BTCLI.

-For background on the concepts, see [Understanding Multiple Incentive Mechanisms](understanding-multiple-mech-subnets).
+For a discussion of the background concepts, see [Understanding Multiple Incentive Mechanisms](understanding-multiple-mech-subnets).

 See also: [Managing Mechanisms with SDK](managing-mechanisms-with-sdk).